Debug API

 configview Used to perform a configview query either using UUID or CRD type.
 Send configview --help for usage.

 mrfdb Used to perform an mrfdb query.
 Send mrfdb --help for usage.
-NOTE: the equals sign between flags and values is not supported.
+NOTE: The equals sign between flags and values is not supported.
 Use spaces to separate arguments.

 lsndb Used to perform an lsndb query.
 Send lsndb with no arguments for usage.